Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 Does a higher PPI monitor slow down my computer?

-Not the monitor itself, but the resolution that produces the high PPI does.
-A 27-inch 4K monitor at ~163 PPI requires your GPU to render 4× the pixels of a 1080p screen.
-This increases GPU load for gaming and video editing.
-For general office work and browsing, any modern CPU/GPU handles high-PPI displays effortlessly.
+The resolution required for a high-density screen is what impacts performance.
+A 27-inch 4K monitor at ~163 PPI requires your GPU to render four times the pixels of a 1080p screen, increasing the load for gaming and video editing.

 Is 4K at 27 inches too sharp for everyday use?

-At 163 PPI, a 27-inch 4K display is extremely sharp — but that sharpness comes with a cost: at 100% scaling, UI elements and text are very small.
+A 27-inch 4K display at 163 PPI is extremely sharp.
+However, at 100% scaling, text and UI elements appear very small.
 Most users run 27-inch 4K monitors at 150% scaling, which makes it effectively behave like a high-quality 1440p display with superior anti-aliasing.
-Whether this is worth the GPU cost is personal preference.
-For most users, a 27-inch 1440p (~109 PPI) offers the better balance without needing scaling at all.